emilyjspencer/emilyjspencer/README.md

 ### Planning to do:

 &nbsp;&nbsp;&nbsp;🏋🏻‍♀️Fitness app \
+&nbsp;&nbsp;&nbsp;💊A pills tracker \
+&nbsp;&nbsp;&nbsp;🧠An anonymous chat application for the workplace, where employees can talk with others about mental health if they feel unable reveal their identity \
 &nbsp;&nbsp;&nbsp;🌺Add an Angular frontend to my Perfume application.
-(Also re-create using a React frontend) &nbsp;&nbsp;&nbsp;🧠An anonymous chat application for the workplace, where employees can talk with others about mental health if they feel unable reveal their identity
+(Also re-create using a React frontend)